- 1 Introduction

 |Critical||A vulnerability whose exploitation could damage NEEScomm IT services, without user action.|

 |Important||A vulnerability whose exploitation could result in compromise of the confidentiality, integrity, or availability of users data, or of the integrity or availability of processing resources.|

 |Moderate||Exploitability is mitigated to a significant degree by factors such as default configuration, auditing, or difficulty of exploitation.|

 |Low||A vulnerability whose exploitation is extremely difficult, or whose impact is minimal.|

 In some cases, IT incidents may fall under multiple classifications.
 When this happens, the classification with the highest severity should generally dictate the course of IT incident response.
 The CIR is responsible for providing and maintaining appropriate IT incident classification guidelines and resolution procedures.

 Any incident which is of important or higher rating will be reported to NSF.
 NSF may impose further reporting requirements for security incidents, at its discretion.

 After receiving a report, assessing its veracity, determining whether or not the event constitutes an IT incident, and classifying the IT incident, the CIR will determine if the IT incident warrants a formal response.
-IT incidents that do not warrant formal response at the NEEScomm IT level will be remanded to the appropriate SIM for handling.
+IT incidents that do not warrant formal response at the NEEScomm IT level will be remanded to the appropriate Site IT Manager for handling.
 All reported events or IT incident must be documented throughout the response process.